MainDavis/GoScan/README.md

 # GoScan
 ## ABOUT
 GoScan is a red teaming tool to get inteligence from a company.
-I make this as an university project from learn Go and red teaming OSINT.
+I make this as an university project to learn Go and red teaming OSINT.

 ## USAGE